savepong/yournextstore/README.md

 ## Run the store

 After following the above steps, run `pnpm install` to install the required dependencies, and then run `pnpm dev` to start the development server on your machine.
-Your Next Store will be available at [localhost:3000](http://localhost:3000)
+Handmade.in.th will be available at [localhost:3000](http://localhost:3000)

 ## Add products

-Your Next Store gets all the products, prices, descriptions, and categories from Stripe.
+Handmade.in.th gets all the products, prices, descriptions, and categories from Stripe.
 So, if you know Stripe already, you'll feel right at home!

 You need to add products to the Stripe Dashboard to show in YNS.
 After logging in, click **More** in the left sidebar and select **Product catalogue**.
 You may also use the direct link: